MicrosoftDocs/learn/learn-pr/azure/build-blazor-webassembly-vscode/includes/2-blazor-webassembly.md

 ## What is Blazor?

 Blazor is a web technology that lets you build client web applications using C#.
-Balzor is a feature of the ASP.NET framework that allows developers to use .NET tools and libraries to build web apps.
+Blazor is a feature of the ASP.NET framework that allows developers to use .NET tools and libraries to build web apps.

 Blazor apps are composed of reusable web UI components built using C#, HTML, and CSS.
 It enables developers to build both client and server code with  C#, allowing you to share code and libraries with both the front-end and back-end logic.
 This can simplify sharing data between the front-end and backend logic, enable code re-use to accelerate development and simplify maintenance.